 Understanding Vulvar Biopsy

-A vulvar biopsy is a test to check for vulvar cancer or another skin disease.
+A vulvar biopsy is a test used to check for vulvar cancer or another skin disease affecting the vulva.
 The vulva is the outer part of a woman’s genitals.
-During a biopsy, small pieces of tissue are taken from areas of skin that look abnormal.
-The tissue is then checked in a lab for cancer cells and other types of skin disease.
+During a biopsy, small tissue samples are taken from areas of skin that look changed (abnormal).
+The tissue is then checked in a lab for cancer and other types of skin disease.

 How to say it